tmandzak/CarND-Vehicle-Detection-P5/writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+The whole solution is implemented in a form of a class `VehicleDetection` defined in the file `VehicleDetection.py` and an IPython notebook `P5_Mandzak.ipynb` responsible for instantiating the class, run the pipline and draw illustrations by calling corresponding methods.
+Names of methods responsible for drawing start with `draw_`.
+All input paramenters of the pipeline are passed to constructor, parameters used for the final result are specified as default values of constructor's paramenters.

 ### Writeup / README